-- The recording toolbar will include a second row with loop and speed controls in the song view, if it is sized large enough in the layout.
+- The recording toolbar will include a second row with skip, loop and speed controls in the set list view, if it is sized large enough in the layout.
+You can adjust the skip amounts at Settings > Audio & MIDI > Recording Skip Amount.
 You can tap the loop buttons to set start and end points, and tap them again to turn off the looping.
 You can slide the speed control to change the playback speed, and double-tap it to return to the normal speed.

 - By default, the audio will stop when Set List Maker reaches the end of the recording.
 In the show view, you can set up the next recording to play automatically.
 Go to Layouts > [layout name] > Edit Details > Layout Actions.
 Then set Recording Start/Stop to Song Selection and set Select Next Song to Song Completion.
 Then when you select a song in the show view, its recording will play, and when that recording finishes, Set List Maker will select the next song automatically, and its recording will play, and so on until you reach a pause, a set break or the end of the show.
 Set List Maker will wait for the time you defined in the show as the Time Between Songs before starting the next recording, unless you turn on Layouts > [layout name] > Edit Details > Ignore Time Between Songs.